JohnGrime/PythonZeroconfTools/README.md

 svc_type : _http._tcp
 svc_port : 666
 svc_txt : None

-$
 ```

-For a simple example, we can register a service called `test` providing HTTP over TCP; when run on macOS, this results int he following:
+For a simple example, we can register a service called `test` providing HTTP over TCP; when run on macOS, this results in the following:

 ```
 $ python3 zeroconf_register.py test
 {'svc_type': '_john._tcp', 'svc_port': '666', 'svc_txt': None, 'svc_name': 'test'}
-Platform "Darwin" assumed to be macOS, using ['dns-sd', '-R', 'test', '_john._tcp', 'local', '666'] ...```
+Platform "Darwin" assumed to be macOS, using ['dns-sd', '-R', 'test', '_john._tcp', 'local', '666'] ...
 ```

 At this point, the script will keep running until terminated.
 This should not be a problem, as it uses very little resources.

-A more complicated example may involve a custom service type over UDP on port 12233, along with some information stored as a DNS TXT entry:
+A more complicated example may involve a custom service type (`custom`) over UDP on port 12233, along with some information stored in the DNS TXT entry:

 ```
 $ python3 zeroconf_register.py test svc_type=_custom._udp  svc_port=12233 svc_txt="key=value"